jihadelsayed/superbly/README.md

 An Open Letter

 You know nowadays there is no more privacy.
-Big companies knows everything about you, but you don't know anything about them.
+Big companies know everything about you, but you don't know anything about them.
 Can they be trusted?
-Maybe not since we read news that these employees goes out-of-bounds and use your data for nefarious purposes and stalking women on-line and it's scary.
+Maybe not since we read the news that these employees go out-of-bounds and use your data for nefarious purposes and stalking women online and it's scary.
 We cannot control social media from those powers beyond ourselves, that is why we need and our duty to stand up against intrusions into our lives and protect our freedom.
 We need to build a social network based on the foundation of these freedoms, promote privacy and enjoy our lives connecting